CMU in Rwanda Graduate Programs

-Carnegie Mellon University in Rwanda is offering a Master of Science in Information Technology (MSIT) and a Master of Science in Electrical and Computer Engineering (MSECE) graduate programs and we welcome applications from all qualified African applicants.
+Carnegie Mellon University in Rwanda is offering Master of Science in Information Technology (MSIT) and Master of Science in Electrical and Computer Engineering (MSECE) graduate programs and we welcome applications from all qualified African applicants.

 The MSIT is preparing the next generation of technology managers and innovators through a multidisciplinary curriculum that covers key topics in ICT, such as mobile applications, information security and networking, and software engineering, as well as critical business areas such as market planning, strategic business plan, operations and entrepreneurship.